 Snowflake’s unique architecture consists of three key layers:

 When data is loaded into Snowflake, Snowflake reorganizes that data into its internal optimized, compressed, columnar format.
-Snowflake stores this optimized data using Amazon Web Service’s S3 (Simple Storage Service) cloud storage.
+Snowflake stores this optimized data in cloud storage.

-Snowflake manages all aspects of how this data is stored in S3 — the organization, file size, structure, compression, metadata, statistics, and other aspects of data storage are handled by Snowflake.
-The data objects stored by Snowflake in S3 are not directly visible nor accessible by customers; they are only accessible through SQL query operations run using Snowflake.
+Snowflake manages all aspects of how this data is stored — the organization, file size, structure, compression, metadata, statistics, and other aspects of data storage are handled by Snowflake.
+The data objects stored by Snowflake are not directly visible nor accessible by customers; they are only accessible through SQL query operations run using Snowflake.

 Query execution is performed in the processing layer.
 Snowflake processes queries using “virtual warehouses”.
-Each virtual warehouse is an MPP compute cluster composed of multiple compute nodes allocated by Snowflake from Amazon EC2.
+Each virtual warehouse is an MPP compute cluster composed of multiple compute nodes allocated by Snowflake from a cloud provider.